Perfect sandwiches for a perfect tea.

 Cucumber Sandwich Recipe Ingredients

-The best part of this cucumber sandwich recipe — other than how good it is — must be its simplicity.
-You need only a few ingredients:
+The best part of this cucumber tea sandwich recipe — other than how good it is — must be its simplicity.
+You need only a few ingredients and you’re on your way to a lovely savory afternoon tea treat:

-- An English cucumber (a standard American cucumber is fine, too)
+- Thinly-sliced cucumber (English cucumber is preferred, but a standard American cucumber is fine, too),

 How English Cucumbers Differ From American Cucumbers